-With Etsy Purchase Protection for qualifying orders below $250 USD, Etsy may refund buyers and you’ll keep your earnings if:
+With Etsy Purchase Protection for qualifying orders up to $250, Etsy may refund buyers and you’ll keep your earnings if:

 - A buyer never received their package (for example, if it was lost in transit).

 - Their item arrived damaged (for the first instance per calendar year*).

 - Their item matches the listing description and photos, but a buyer claims it does not.

 *Orders shipped on or after August 1, 2022 are eligible for Etsy’s Purchase Protection program and the calendar year for damaged coverage also begins on August 1, 2022.